flyinactor91/flyinactor91.github.io/Programming/OPD-Data-Vis/README.md

 This visualization is a continuation of my OPD-EDA report.
 It allows readers to explore the entire dataset within a series of summary charts for an overview of the data and an interactive Google Map to explore its individual values.

+## Story

+The first part of the visualization shows the number of dispatches by category by hour.
+It first shows the categories stacked, then individually, then stacked again.
+The reader is shown that there is anomalous data at 5PM and 6PM and that it affects most of the categories.
+I offer a possible explanation for this on the page in a block-quote from my EDA.

+The visualiztions then continues to the interactive portion where the reader can graphically view the number of dispatches by year, month, and day.
+This allows the reader to get an open-ended, high-level overview of the data.
+Clicking on a particular day sends the reader to an interactive map displaying the dispatches for that day adding yet another dimension to the reader's exploration.

 ## Design

 I knew I wanted to make a map visualization; I wanted to expand the capabilities of the heatmaps I made durring the EDA.
 I also wanted to make it work on mobile/small screens.
 One piece of feedback I recieved recommended adding popovers with event details.
 However, I decided against it because popovers require more space on mobile without including another library like Bootstrap.
 This also lead the choice to toggle elements in the header to increase the map size while the user is interacting with it.